 arise.

-Similarly, since we know mean_and_sd
+Similarly, since we know mean_and_sd produces a data

-frame, we can use the output-specific map_dfr
+frame, we can use the output-specific map_dfr; this will

 produce a single data frame.